 Download a Visio file of this architecture.

-This solution synchronizes the on-premises AD DS and the cloud-based Azure AD.
+This solution synchronizes the on-premises AD DS and the cloud-based Microsoft Entra ID.
 Synchronizing makes users more productive by providing a common identity for accessing both cloud and on-premises resources.

-Azure AD Connect is the on-premises Microsoft application that does the synchronizing.
-For more information about Azure AD Connect, see What is Azure AD Connect? and Azure AD Connect sync: Understand and customize synchronization.
+Microsoft Entra Connect is the on-premises Microsoft application that does the synchronizing.
+For more information about Microsoft Entra Connect, see What is Microsoft Entra Connect? and Microsoft Entra Connect Sync: Understand and customize synchronization.

 Azure Virtual Network provides a virtual network in the cloud.
 For this solution, it has at least two subnets, one for Azure DNS, and one for a private endpoint to access the file share.